dlang-community/dfix/README.md

 * Upgrades code to comply with DIP65 unless the ```--dip65=false``` switch is specified.
 * Rewrites functions declared ```const```, ```immutable``` and ```inout``` to be more clear by moving these keywords from the left side of the return type to the right side of the parameter list.

-## Planned Features

-* Movement of function attributes from the left side of the function name to the right.

 ## Notes

 dfix will edit your files in-place.
 Do not use dfix on files that have no